meet simon hanselmann, australia's only cross-dressing comic book writer

 That's one of the funniest scenes I've ever read, mostly because it goes beyond comedy into something really horrible.

-I don't think it's glamourising rape culture, or that it's a rape joke - it is a comedy strip but it's supposed to be a horrible black comedy.
-It raises questions about boundaries and sexual assault - owl doesn't think it's a sexual assault, but it technically is - it's a flaccid penis but he thought he was being assaulted, so psychologically, yes he was raped.
+I don't think it's glamorizing rape culture, or that it's a rape joke -- it is a comedy strip but it's supposed to be a horrible black comedy.
+It raises questions about boundaries and sexual assault -- owl doesn't think it's a sexual assault, but it technically is -- it's a flaccid penis but he thought he was being assaulted, so psychologically, yes, he was raped.
 But anyway, that's what happened to my friend Carl and that's what Hobart was like.
-But yeah, fucking Carl died earlier in the year, and that's coloured a lot of the stuff with Werewolf Jones dying.
+But yeah, fucking Carl died earlier in the year, and that's colored a lot of the stuff with Werewolf Jones dying.
 I'd never experienced a friend dying, but now I have, I'm sure I'll be able to pack more emotion into that storyline.
 So, silver linings with Carl dying there.
 It's going to help me write something.
-Thanks Carl.
+Thanks, Carl.

 And who were Werewolf Jones's horrible children based on?

-Those kids, Diesel and Jaxon, are based on junkie friends my mum had when I was growing up.
-They had children with these confectionary 5 o'clock shadows, and very low speech abilities, they'd just be grabbing at your crotch, screaming and defecating in the living room.
+Those kids, Diesel and Jaxon, are based on junkie friends my mom had when I was growing up.
+They had children with these confectionary five o'clock shadows, and very low speech abilities, they'd just be grabbing at your crotch, screaming and defecating in the living room.
 Just out of control children.
-I've seen a lot of them in Tasmania, it's a very dark horrible place.
+I've seen a lot of them in Tasmania, it's a very dark, horrible place.

-So what was you're route into turning all of this into a comic strip?
+So what was your route into turning all of this into a comic strip?

 And you're on the same publisher as Daniel Clowes now.

 Yeah, the book's translated into 13 languages now, it's very odd.
 It happened very quickly.
 I had a MySpace years ago that I put some comics on but no one gave a shit about it, no one noticed.
 I was just making little zines and selling them at noise shows where I'd take my shirt off and shout and jump around and ponce about.
 I'd sell a few comics.
-By 2012 I was fucking sick of it, I was turning 30, I put a bunch of stuff on Tumblr, I uploaded 200 pages, I'd been drawing it for 4 years so it was pretty well developed, I put a graphic novels worth of shit on the internet, and within a month Fantagraphics, PictureBox, a bunch of publishers that I worshipped got in touch with me, even Nickelodeon.
-Very quickly the French and Spanish guys were onto me.
+By 2012 I was fucking sick of it, I was turning 30, I put a bunch of stuff on Tumblr, I uploaded 200 pages, I'd been drawing it for four years so it was pretty well developed.
+I put a graphic novels worth of shit on the internet, and within a month Fantagraphics, PictureBox, a bunch of publishers that I worshipped got in touch with me, even Nickelodeon.
+Very quickly, the French and Spanish guys were onto me.
 I think I was possibly in French and Spanish before English.
-But I've not stopped as well.
-It's my obsession, before I had proper deadlines I was staying up all night making myself vomit by drinking too much Red Bull, just pounding out these comics for me cos I'd enjoy it.
+But I've not stopped as well; it's my obsession.
+Before I had proper deadlines I was staying up all night making myself vomit by drinking too much Red Bull, just pounding out these comics for me cos I'd enjoy it.
 I think the consistency is the key to my success.
-A lot of people are doing short stories now, and I'm sticking with the same characters - that's my sitcom influence, it's something you can tune into every week, or whenever the books come out.
-It's consistent, the characters are slowly growing and you get to know them, it's about the emotional investment.
+A lot of people are doing short stories now, and I'm sticking with the same characters -- that's my sitcom influence, it's something you can tune into every week, or whenever the books come out.
+It's consistent, the characters are slowly growing and you get to know them.
+It's about the emotional investment.